AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 ### (Optional) Setup and configuration of Dynamic Media - Scene7 mode settings</p> {#optional-setup-and-configuration-of-dynamic-media-scene-mode-settings-p}

-When you are in runmode **dynamicmedia_scene7**, you use the Dynamic Media Classic (Scene7) user interface to make changes to your Dynamic Media settings.
+When you are in run mode **dynamicmedia_scene7**, you use the Dynamic Media Classic (Scene7) user interface to make changes to your Dynamic Media settings.

-Some of the tasks above require that you log into Dynamic Media Classic (Scene7) here: [https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html)
+Some of the tasks above require that you log into Dynamic Media Classic here: [https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html)

 Setup and configuration tasks include the following: